Improve Your Soil

 Manure is always welcome

 In order to improve the soil, you are building your greenhouse at, feel free to arm yourself with compost and well-aged manure.
 For start you can mix equal amount of soil from your greenhouse with compost and give yourself a nice start into creating suitable soil for your greenhouse.
 Another possible recipe is for you to equal amounts of peat moss, compost and original soil from your greenhouse.
-Either of these two can be followed by adding wood ashes or already mentioned well aged manure.
+Either of these two can be following by adding wood ashes or already mentioned well aged manure.

-Wood ash is important because it contains potassium, an important ingredient that helps pertaining water balance in the plants while at same time it increases soil fertility.
+The ash is important because it contains potassium, an important ingredient that helps pertaining water balance in the plants while at same time it increases soil fertility.
 On the other hand, manure is all about improving fertility and the potential of the soil to create enriched and strong plants.
 Manure is one of the greatest organic fertilizers that is way better solution than using chemical fertilizers that on the long term deplete the soil and make it dependent.
 Manure contains ingredients that release carbon, an element that gives “energy boost” to the soil and helps it to transfer important ingredients more easily to the plants.
 Also, you might want to think of introducing cover crops if necessary to keep the soil relaxed and revitalized from time to time.

 In general, treating your soil in greenhouse does not vary significantly from how you would treat soil on the field and all the tricks you learned while trying to improve soil quality on your fields, might as well find place in your greenhouses.